-- 1.1 To update on progress of the Schools' Basic Need (BN) Capital Programme and Schools' Condition Allocation (SCA) Programme. - 1.2 To seek approval for the Project Definition Document (PDD) for the Schools' Condition Programme 2022/23 plus 'Future Years'. - 1.3 To seek approval for the Project Definition Document (PDD) for the Schools' Basic Need Programme 2022/23 plus 'Future Years'. - 1.4 To seek approval for the Project Definition Document (PDD) for the High Needs Provision Capital Allocation 2022/23 plus 'Future Years'. - 1.5 To note that in dual funded projects approval will only be sought for the Council's contribution to the cost of the project.
+- 1.1 To update on progress of the Schools' Basic Need (BN) Capital Programme and Schools' Condition Allocation (SCA) Programme. - 1.2 To seek approval for the Project Definition Document (PDD) for the Schools' Condition Programme 2023/24 plus 'Future Years'. - 1.3 To seek approval for the Project Definition Document (PDD) for the Schools' Basic Need Programme 2023/24 plus 'Future Years'. - 1.4 To reaffirm authorisation to increase the delegated authority level of the Service Director for School related projects from £200k to £500k, in order to prevent unnecessary school closures in emergency situations, and to seek authorisation that this increased delegation can be extended for projects to meet our statutory duty to provide additional pupil places. - 1.5 To seek authorisation for Capital Project and Programme overspends to be approved by the relevant decision maker in line with resource thresholds outlined in the Birmingham City Council Constitution document.